What is an L&I Settlement?

 L&I Attorney Chris Sharpe Explains Other L&I Benefits Besides Settlement Money.

 There are many other L&I benefits which are not settlements.
-Here is a list of the most important benefits.
+Here is my list of the most important benefits.
 L&I Benefits Summary

 Can I Reopen After a Settlement?